freeradical13/freeradical13.github.io/index.md

 [Monocots][] are flowering plants that have one cotyledon in the embryo, leaves that are narrow with veins that run parallel to the length of the leaf, and other characteristics.

 [Eudicots][] are flowering plants that have two cotyledons in the embryo, leaves that are broad with veins arranged in a net, and other characteristics.

+The [ABC Model of Flower Development][] describes how three genes in meristems lead to the four types of flower organs (A genes in the outer sepals and petals, B genes in the middle petals and stamens, and C genes in the inner stamens and carpels).
+Sepals arise where only A genes are active.
+Petals arise where only A and B genes are active.
+Carpels arise where only C genes are active.

 ##### Chloroplasts